PackFitter

 Last updated: March 2026

-EasyJet includes one free small cabin bag on all fares — it must fit within 45 × 36 × 20 cm and go under the seat in front of you.
+EasyJet includes one free small cabin bag on all fares — it must fit within 45 × 36 × 20 cm (17.7 × 14.2 × 7.9 in) and go under the seat in front of you.
 A 25L backpack is well within this size range for most designs.
 Slim, soft-structured bags pass easily.
-Overpacked or rigid 25L bags — especially those with external pockets that increase depth beyond 20 cm — may be flagged at the gate.
-If your bag doesn't qualify as a small cabin bag, you'll need to purchase a large cabin bag add-on for overhead bin access (56 × 45 × 25 cm).
+Overpacked or rigid 25L bags — especially those with external pockets that increase depth beyond 20 cm (7.9 in) — may be flagged at the gate.
+If your bag doesn't qualify as a small cabin bag, you'll need to purchase a large cabin bag add-on for overhead bin access (56 × 45 × 25 cm (22 × 17.7 × 9.8 in)).
+Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →